icooper/iandoesracing/_posts/2019-01-15-graphics-part-1.md

 The vinyl is then carefully applied to the body of the KTM.
 I pulled the fairing and plastic off of the bike so it's a bit easier to work with.

-It's getting late again, so I'll finish up the graphics and post part two tomorrow.
+It's getting late again, so I'll have to finish it later.
 Here's a sneak preview.

 ![sneak preview of graphics](/assets/img/tailvinylpreview.jpg "sneak preview of graphics")

-I'm excited about how it's all going to come out; I can't wait to show you all the finished product tomorrow!
+I'm excited about how it's all going to come out; I can't wait to show you all the finished product!